Mathématique: Chapter 4

 Young grimaced.

 “So, does Landry expect you to protect this guy, or what?
-Because, no offense, but you’re not really in protecting-shape at the moment.”
+Because, no offense, but you’re not really in protecting-shape right now.”

-“The goal is to make sure he’s constantly covered by transport scramblers.
-They’re most worried about a remote beam out.
+“The goal is to make sure he’s covered by transport scramblers; they’re worried about a remote beam out.
 Plus, the LA can’t be wired into our grid in real-time.
-They just can’t.
+They can’t.
 They don’t have the Earth-based manpower for that.”

 “Unless they teamed up with the Trust.”

-“God damn it, Cam, I don’t need this kind of—” Young broke off as the power flickered.
+“God damn it, Cam, I don’t need—” Young broke off as the power flickered.

-He narrowed his eyes at his shitty overhead lighting, wondering if he’d imagined it.
+He narrowed his eyes at his overhead lighting, wondering if he’d imagined it.

 He didn’t think so.